MassTransit/Automatonymous/doc/source/installation/index.rst

 Requirements
 ============

-Automatonymous requires the full version of the .NET 4.0 framework.
-If you are not seeing the namespace in your project, make sure you are not using the client framework.
+Automatonymous requires .NET 4.5 (or later).
+Due to the extensive use of the TPL and *async/await*, it is not compatible with .NET versions prior to 4.5.

 .. toctree::